julieconnors/tabulate-frontend/notes.md

 ADD HORSE

 OWNER STATEMENT ROUTE
  - filter by owner to display monthly statements
+ - figure out how to send calendar dates from component back to form component

  refactor:
   - should some components be functional components?